Cook smarter

 Thawed dough is about 90% as good as fresh.
 Slightly less oven spring, marginally denser crumb, but the difference is subtle.
 For weeknight pizza, that trade-off is easy to make.

-Pizza dough equipment you actually need
+Pizza dough equipment you need

 You don't need a pizza oven or any specialized gear.
 Here's what matters: